Chart Color Schemes

 Infrastructure

-Katanning has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally
+Katanning has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact the area.
-Notable projects include the Katanning Energy Project, Piesse Lake Structure Plan and Residential Development, Katanning Industrial Expansion Structure Plan (SPN/2029), and Katanning Supertown Heritage Centre Project.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely influencing the region.
+Notable ones are Katanning Energy Project, Piesse Lake Structure Plan and Residential Development, Katanning Industrial Expansion Structure Plan (SPN/2029), and Katanning Supertown Heritage Centre Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.